BerenLuthien/HiddenMarkovModel_TurboCoding/README.md

 # TurboCoding & Hidden Markov Model
-This is about Hidden Markov Model, Forward algorithm, MAP decoder and Turbo decoder.
+This is about Hidden Markov Model, Forward algorithm and Turbo decoder.

 ## Forward algorithm
 Forward algorithm is the basic of Turbo decoding, and it can be illustrated as “re-adjust the Prob distribution by weights, where Likelihoods are used as weights”